feiction/fifa/README.md

 # fifa
-Soccer.java is the main program project3.pdf has all the app interactions.
+Soccer.java is the main program, project3.pdf has all the app interactions.